 Pebbledash is perceived by many as an outdated look for a property.
 This is because it was frequently used during the post-WW1 housing crisis as a means of covering up quickly-built, slap-dash properties.
 If you live in the UK, you are most likely to have come across a pebbledash building, and while it’s a durable building method, it’s definitely an acquired taste.

 The pebbledash effect is created by applying a layer of mortar (usually sand and cement) to the external wall, and literally throwing pebbles at it to allow them to stick.
 Pebbledash houses are still dotted all over towns and cities in the UK and can often have a somewhat dilapidated look.
 As well as this, over time the pebbles can drop, which leaves the mortar exposed to the weather and therefore vulnerable to absorbing water and creating problems with damp.
 Due to its unpopularity, pebbledash can also reduce the value of a property purely for its lack of aesthetic appeal.
-This is why coloured render is vastly more popular due to its aesthetic appeal.
+This is why coloured render is vastly more popular because it’s nice to look at.
 Our coloured renders are available in thousands of different colours and can be ordered online or by phone!

 We’re not hating on pebbledash (much), but many people want to know how to remove it in order to replace it with coloured render.
 For those who have recently moved into a new home, or who are looking to update the look of their property, re-rendering is a popular consideration.
 However, there is a definite gap in the public knowledge over whether you can apply render on top of pebbledash, and this is something that we are frequently asked here at EWI Store.
 So, we thought we would tackle the question for all the pebbledash homeowners out there.